cxcorp/infinite-cellular-automata-printer/README.md

 ## Running

-Just run `node src/index.js WIDTH [RULE]`.
+Download `src/index.js` and just run `node index.js WIDTH [RULE]`.
 RULE defaults to 126 because it's pretty.
 Other interesting rules include:
-- 110
+- 110 (it's Turing complete[^1])
 - 146
 - 150
 - 182
+- 184 (can be used as a simple traffic flow model for a single highway lane??[^2] like what??)

 ## Example
 `node src/index.js 80 126` will produce: